Contributed By Baker McKenzie AARPI

 The transfer pricing method used by a company could be challenged by the FTA based on both domestic provisions and double tax treaty provisions.

 Article 57 of the FTC allows the FTA to adjust the profits of a French enterprise in the event that the latter has indirectly transferred profits to a foreign-associated enterprise by an increase or decrease in purchase or sale prices, or by any other means.
 The arm’s-length principle is also set out in Article 9 of the OECD Model Tax Convention.

-Multinational enterprises can request unilateral or bilateral advance pricing agreements (APAs) from the FTA to reach an agreement on the determination of a transfer pricing method over a given period of time for future related-party transactions, and so to avoid future litigation in transfer pricing matters.
+Multinational enterprises can request unilateral or bilateral advance pricing agreements (APAs) from the FTA to reach an agreement on the determination of a transfer pricing method over a given period of time for future related-party transactions, and so avoid future litigation over transfer pricing matters.